gursimritsingh/gursimritsingh.github.io/_posts/2022-06-08-Sudoku Solvers.md

 author: Gursimrit, Roman, Nicola
 ---

 In this blog post we'll talk about how we used deep learning to create a Sudoku solver.
+Unlike my other posts this won't necessarily be a tutorial from the first step to the last step.
+Instead this will be more like an explanataion and overview of the final project me and my group worked on for our PIC16B class.

 The link to our Github repo can be found here: https://github.com/romakouz/sudoku.project

 In the repository there is also a helpful README file that you guys can check out.